-In the Northeast, the best time to prune is in the spring when forsythias are in bloom, and again in the fall 4 to 6 weeks before the first hard frost.
-The pruning is done in early spring to remove any damage that occurred during the winter months, as well as removing any old flowers.
-Always prune dead wood back to healthy tissue by removing dead, damaged or diseased branches.
+In the Northeast, the best time to prune is in the spring, when forsythias are in bloom, and again in the fall, four to six weeks before the first hard frost.
+Pruning in the early spring is done to remove any damage that occurred during the winter months, as well as to remove any old flowers.
+Always prune dead wood back to healthy tissue by removing dead, damaged, or diseased branches.
 Healthy branches will be white or light green in the center.
-If you see any discoloration, spots or mildew on branches, it should be cut out.
-Removing spent or withered flowers encourages more future blooms; this is called “deadheading”.
-Since the time for pruning is over, now is a good time for planting.
-If you’re new to planting garden roses, let’s get started.
+Any discoloration, spots, or mildew on branches should be cut out.
+Removing spent or withered flowers encourages more future blooms; this is called “deadheading.”

-Roses should be planted in an area in your garden that receives a minimum of 5 to 6 hours of full sun.
-Don’t overcrowd the plants, thereby allowing them plenty of room to grow.
-Planting rose bushes too close to walkways should be taken into consideration too.
-Leave enough space so they will not be affected by winter snow removal or the “ice melt” put on your walkway, which can hurt or damage your plants.
+Roses should be planted in an area in your garden that receives a minimum of five to six hours of full sun.
+Don’t overcrowd the plants and don’t plant rose bushes too close to walkways — you want to give them plenty of room to grow.
+Leave enough space so they will not be affected by winter snow removal or the “ice melt” on your walkway, which can hurt or damage your plants.

 Add the amount of organic material suggested on the product you have purchased.
 You can buy compost from your local garden store or make your own from grass and leaf clippings around your yard.
-“Old timers” recommend adding a 4 inch square of gypsum (wallboard) and a 16 penny nail at the bottom of the planting hole to provide calcium & iron.
+Some gardeners recommend adding a four-inch square of gypsum (wallboard) and a 16 penny nail at the bottom of the planting hole to provide calcium and iron.
 Do this whether your rose bush comes already planted or dry pack, where the rose stems have been coated in wax.
 Once established, roses should be fed on a regular basis throughout the blooming cycle.
-Just follow the directions on the product bag!

-Usually starting in April (and each month thereafter), apply about 1 cup of balanced rose fertilizer (5-10-5) for each bush and sprinkle around the plant, but not against the plant itself.
-For those not familiar, balanced rose fertilizer simply means a blend of Nitrogen, Phosphorous and Potassium with the ratio 5-10-5.
-In May and June, add a tablespoon of epsom salt (magnesium sulfate) to the fertilizer which will encourage new growth from the bottom of your bush.
-Pests and disease such as black spot, powder dew, and cankers, are best controlled by getting advice from a county extension service or a full service garden center.
+Usually starting in April (and each month thereafter), apply about 1 cup of balanced rose fertilizer (5-10-5) to each bush and sprinkle around the plant but not against the plant itself.
+(For those unfamiliar, balanced rose fertilizer simply means a blend of nitrogen, phosphorous, and potassium with the ratio 5-10-5.)
+In May and June, add a tablespoon of Epsom salt (magnesium sulfate) to the fertilizer; this will encourage new growth from the bottom of your bush.
+If you spot pests or disease, such as black spot, powder dew, and cankers, on your bushes, consult a county extension service or local garden center.

-In late fall, stop feeding 6 weeks before the first anticipated frost, but continue watering during the dry autumn weather.
+In late fall, stop feeding six weeks before the first anticipated frost but continue watering during the dry autumn weather.
 After the first few frosts, mound mulch or compost around the plants.
-In the spring, start the process over with your rose pruning & fertilizing!
+In the spring, start the process all over with your rose pruning and fertilizing!